hhlu/howardlu.com/_posts/2013-09-01-getting-started-with-vagrant-and-puppet.md

 If you SSH into your VM again, the `git` command should now be available.

-What is nice is that if you ever decide you want to use your Puppet scripts without Vagrant, for example on a local machine, you can do so:
+What's nice is that if you ever decide you want to use your Puppet scripts without Vagrant, for example on a local machine, you can do so:

     puppet apply --modulepath modules manifests/init.pp